Arrest of Apollo Quiboloy: Senate investigation

 Senators Ronald dela Rosa (left) and Robin Padilla during a public hearing on September 6, 2024, look into alleged abuses committed by the Philippine National Police in its operation against Quiboloy.

-The Senate committee on public order and dangerous drugs, chaired by dela Rosa, sought investigation on the police operation, citing reports that church members were prevented to enter or leave the property.
+The Senate committee on public order and dangerous drugs, chaired by dela Rosa, sought investigation on the police operation, citing reports stating that church members were prevented from entering or leaving the property.
 In an attempt to resolve the standoff, on the morning of September 6, the Senate joint committee conducted an inspection of the KOJC compound.
-Dela Rosa, also a member of the committee on justice and human rights, led a group involved in the visit, which also joined by fellow senators Robin Padilla and Bong Go, as well as the city building office.
-The team observed the cathedral allegedly being used as the police's operations center, as well as the JMC's basement, at that time no longer had police presence.
+Dela Rosa, also a member of the committee on justice and human rights, led a group involved in the visit and was also joined by fellow senators Robin Padilla and Bong Go, as well as the city building office.
+The team observed the cathedral allegedly being used as the police's operations center and that the JMC's basement at that time no longer had police presence.

-At the college building's basement, traces of freshly poured cement underneath the pile of lumber at the floor and at the walls were discovered.
-The police, believing that Quiboloy was still hiding in the area, have been excavating under the basement in the still unsuccessful search; and also conducted the drilling as both seen in a video released earlier by the KOJC.
-Dela Rosa then ordered the excavation of the newly cemented area and stressed that such action is a gross mistake for the police.
-After the visit and during the Senate hearing, Torre was forced to admit that they dug a hole with the presence of engineers, an architect present, and even hired civilians dressed in PNP uniforms.
-Dela Rosa and the KOJC are planning to file cases against the PNP for such actions.
+At the college building's basement, traces of freshly poured cement underneath a pile of lumber on the floor and on the walls were discovered.
+The police, believing that Quiboloy was still hiding in the area, had been excavating under the basement in the (still unsuccessful) search.
+They had also conducted the drilling, as seen in a video released earlier by the KOJC.
+Dela Rosa then ordered the excavation of the newly cemented area and stressed that such action is a "gross mistake" for the police.
+After the visit and during the Senate hearing, Torre was forced to admit that they dug a hole and that there were engineers, an architect, and even hired civilians dressed in PNP uniforms present.
+Dela Rosa and the KOJC stated they planned to file cases against the PNP for such actions.

-Dela Rosa also noted irregularities in the police operations, particularly bringing only an arrest warrant instead of a search warrant.
-At the public hearing on police operations, held by the Senate in the afternoon at the city council office, Dela Rosa criticized as well the further stay of police in the compound, and the police pepper spraying a church member.
+Dela Rosa also noted irregularities in the police operations, particularly how they brought only an arrest warrant and no search warrant.
+At the public hearing on police operations, held by the Senate at the city council office, Dela Rosa criticized the police's stay in the compound, and a specific instance of the police pepper spraying a church member.
 City mayor Duterte questioned the integrity and legality of the police operations.
 Meanwhile, Torre insisted that the police will pursue the search "until [Quiboloy] is found".